GOCLAB/goc/contracts/eosio.sudo/README.md

 ```
 $ cleos multisig approve blkproducera createsudo '{"actor": "blkproducerb", "permission": "active"}' -p blkproducerb
 executed transaction: 03a907e2a3192aac0cd040c73db8273c9da7696dc7960de22b1a479ae5ee9f23  128 bytes  472 us
-#    eosio.msig <= eosio.msig::approve          {"proposer":"blkproducera","proposal_name":"createsudo","level":{"actor":"blkproducerb","permission"...
+#    gocio.msig <= gocio.msig::approve          {"proposer":"blkproducera","proposal_name":"createsudo","level":{"actor":"blkproducerb","permission"...
 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

-#### 2.1.4 Execute the transaction to create the eosio.sudo account
+#### 2.1.4 Execute the transaction to create the gocio.sudo account

-When the necessary approvals are collected (in this example, with 21 block producers, at least 15 of their approvals were required), anyone can push the `eosio.msig::exec` action which executes the approved transaction.
+When the necessary approvals are collected (in this example, with 21 block producers, at least 15 of their approvals were required), anyone can push the `gocio.msig::exec` action which executes the approved transaction.
 It makes a lot of sense for the lead block producer who proposed the transaction to also execute it (this will incur another temporary RAM cost for the deferred transaction that is generated by the eosio.msig contract).

 ```
 $ cleos multisig exec blkproducera createsudo blkproducera
 executed transaction: 7ecc183b99915cc411f96dde7c35c3fe0df6e732507f272af3a039b706482e5a  160 bytes  850 us
-#    eosio.msig <= eosio.msig::exec             {"proposer":"blkproducera","proposal_name":"createsudo","executer":"blkproducera"}
+#    gocio.msig <= gocio.msig::exec             {"proposer":"blkproducera","proposal_name":"createsudo","executer":"blkproducera"}
 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

-Anyone can now verify that the `eosio.sudo` was created:
+Anyone can now verify that the `gocio.sudo` was created:
 ```
-$ cleos get account eosio.sudo
+$ cleos get account gocio.sudo
 privileged: true
 permissions:
      owner     1:    1 gocio@active,